Trump declares opioid epidemic public health emergency – here’s what that means

 The Center for Disease Control estimates that 91 Americans die daily from opioid-involved deaths – and a recent study by Dr. Christopher Ruhm suggests that opioid-related deaths are severely underreported.

-Thursday's declaration was a long time coming, experts have said.
-Here's what could happen as a result of the announcement.
+Last week’s declaration was a long time coming, experts said.
+Here's what could happen as a result.

 Open up more resources